rschristopher/rschristopher.github.io/src/index.md

-This is a collection of essays and information all centered around a single question:
+This is a collection of essays and information all centered around a single question.
+It is a question most worth pursuing.
 *Is Bitcoin True?*
 In other words, we aim to understand: is Bitcoin money?
-Is the fixed supply truly fixed?
+Is the fixed supply of Bitcoin truly fixed?
 Will this solve the problems
  of seigniorage and fiat currency?